 Macaroni & Cauliflower Soup

 To most Americans, macaroni usually means the elbow type.
 Growing up we called ALL pasta macaroni.
-It wasn’t spaghetti and meatballs, it was just we’re going to mom’s on Sunday for macaroni.
+It wasn’t spaghetti and sauce, it was just we’re going to nonni’s on Sunday for macaroni.
 So don’t let the title of this dish confuse you.
 We never use a short macaroni, it’s either fettuccini or some other long pasta.
 Breaking it in smaller pieces made it easier to eat.

 Ingredients: